-Provide a short paragraph giving a summary description of the principal ecological characteristics and importance of the wetland
+Provide a short paragraph giving a summary description of the principal ecological characteristics and importance of the wetland.

-The site complex consists of an extensive shoal area approximately 16 km long and 11 km wide.
-At high tide only rocky heads and a small supralittoral area, La Maitresse Isle (which supports some small stone dwellings), are exposed.
+The site complex consists of two reefs which form an extensive shoal area 11 km long and 3.7 km wide.
+At high tide only a group of rocky heads and an islet, Le Maitre Isle, are exposed.
+Four of the heads are large enough to support buildings: La Marmotiére, Le Blianque Îsle, La Grande Brecque and La Petit Breque.
 The tidal range can exceed 12 m.
-At low tide various habitats are exposed, including reefs, boulder fields, sandy shores and shingle banks The area is fed clean well-oxygenated water and this factor, together with the range of habitats and the site's biogeographical position supports a wide range of rich and diverse biotopes and some unusual species assemblages.
+At low tide various habitats are exposed, including reefs, boulder fields, sandy shores and shingle banks.
+The area is fed clean well-oxygenated water, and this factor, together with the range of habitats and the site's biogeographical position supports a wide range of rich and diverse biotopes and some unusual species assemblages.
 The flora and fauna is characterised by limit-of-range species at the northern and southern margins of their distributions which are not present on shores either to the north or south respectively.
 Fishing within the site is of great cultural, social and traditional importance to the population of Jersey.